Mekkaden/Project-Ultimatum/README.md

 > **"Periodization is the weapon of the elite.
 Choosing a focus does not mean sacrificing the rest."**

-Welcome to **ULTIMATUM** — not just another fitness app, but a goddamn *manifesto* for aesthetic dominance, absolute strength, and elite performance.
+Welcome to **ULTIMATUM** — not just another fitness app, but a  *manifesto* for aesthetic dominance, absolute strength, and elite performance.

 We got tired of generic fitness apps telling you to do 3 sets of 10 and eat chicken broccoli and rice.
 This is built for the obsessed.
 This is for the ones who want to carve their physique like a Greek statue, lift ungodly amounts of weight, and move like a gymnast.